-The Appeals Committee shall set a hearing as soon as possible after the hearing has been requested approved.
-Notice of the time, date, and place of the hearing shall be given to all parties in writing no less than forty-eight (48) hours three (3) College business days prior to the hearing.
+The Appeals Committee shall set a hearing as soon as possible after the hearing has been approved.
+Notice of the time, date, and place of the hearing shall be given to all parties in writing no less than three (3) College business days prior to the hearing.

 It is the hope of the College that disciplinary matters will be handled by members of the College community, and legal counsel will not ordinarily be present to represent the College.
-However, if the student is to have a professional legal advisor present (which will be at the student's expense) at the time of any hearing, which will be at the student's expense, the student must notify the Office of Student Services President's Office not later than forty-eight (48) hours before the scheduled time of the hearing, in which event, the College may, in its discretion, be represented by counsel.
+However, if the student is to have a professional legal advisor present (which will be at the student's expense) at any hearing, the student must notify the President's Office not later than forty-eight (48) hours before the scheduled time of the hearing, in which event, the College may, in its discretion, be represented by counsel.